SirJuggeth/Routing-Table/README.md

 Implement Dijkstra algorithm that takes a graph and 1 source vertex, determines shortest path to all other vertices from the source and forms the forwarding table at the source.
 Call this algorithm n-k times to produce desired results.

+Test cases will be run with redirection of the input, such as for example java LinkState < in1.txt where file in1.txt will contain a particular input.